jbhopkins/bioxtasraw/docs/source/tutorial/s2_crysol.rst

 the experimental SAXS data.

-While it might seem that the most rigorous approach would be to generate a theoretical profile independent of the experimental data, this 'blind' approach often fails to produce good fits even when the model and solution structure are in good agreement.
+While it might seem that the most rigorous approach would be to generate a theoretical profile independent of the experimental data, this 'minimal' approach often fails to produce good fits even when the model and solution structure are in good agreement.
 This is because there are contributions from the solvent, particularly the hydration layer and the excluded volume, that are hard to model and that most theoretical scattering profile calculators treat as fit parameters.
-So to get the most accurate understanding of whether your model fits the data, you should actually fit the data as part of the process of generating the theoretical profile, rather than generating a 'blind' theoretical profile and comparing to the data.
+So to get the most accurate understanding of whether your model fits the data, you should actually fit the data as part of the process of generating the theoretical profile, rather than generating a 'minimal' theoretical profile and comparing to the data.

 One of the most common programs to generate theoretical scattering profiles